amashhour1974/WeTransfer/README.md

 ### Executing program

-* How to run the program
+* Use the snippet.py to run and test it out.
 * Step-by-step bullets
 ```
 code blocks for commands